Home Vancouver Monthly Calendar OCTOBER Events in Vancouver in 2022 Vancouver Halloween Events

 Halloween Trains

 The Lower Mainland is home to a couple of miniature train attractions that go all out at Halloween.
-Both offer fairly tame tours for little kids in the afternoons and early evenings, but then really ramp things up for youth and young adults at night.
+Both offer fairly tame tours for small children in the afternoons and early evenings, but then really ramp things up for youth and young adults at night.

-• Bear Creek Halloween Train – child-friendly Halloween Pumpkin Express miniature train rides in Surrey are from 10:00 am until 4:30 pm from October 9th until the 31st in 2022.
-The cost is about $10 last year and $11.50 in 2022.
-The Haunted Forest Scream Train is at the same place and costs about $4 more.
-It runs from around 6:30 to 10:00 pm (but starts a week or so later than the Pumpkin Express).
+• Bear Creek Halloween Train – child-friendly Halloween Pumpkin Express miniature train rides in Surrey run from 10:00 am until 4:30 pm every day from the end of September until Halloween night.
+The Haunted Forest Scream Train is at the same place and runs from 6:30 pm to 10:00 pm but only starts towards the middle of October.

 • Stanley Park Ghost Train – family-friendly miniature train rides with a Halloween theme.
-In 2019 the train ran every day from October 11th until Halloween on October 31st.
-It was cancelled in 2020, 2021 and again in 2022.
-(CANCELLED)
+Last year the train ran almost every day from October 10th until Halloween on October 31st.
+Whether or not it will happen in 2025 is TBD as the train shut down indefinitely in mid-December of 2024.

 Halloween Haunted Houses

 • Celebrate the Night – an evening of family-friendly activities and fireworks at Memorial Peace Park in Maple Ridge.
-In 2020 the event happened online.
-Last year it took place as an in-person event on October 22nd.
-In 2022 it happens on Friday, October 21st, but without fireworks.
+Last year the event happened on October 19th.

 • Parade of Lost Souls – an annual grassroots parade event where the location isn’t revealed until midnight on the Friday before Halloween (although one can assume it’ll be somewhere in the Commercial Drive neighbourhood).
-The event takes place on October 29th in 2022.
+The event took place on November last year.

-• Night for All Souls – free Halloween-type activities take place in the evening at Vancouver’s Mountain View Cemetery on the last Saturday in October most years.
-2022 details are to be confirmed.
+• Night for All Souls – free Halloween-type activities take place at Vancouver’s Mountain View Cemetery most years.
+Last year the events ran from October 24th until November 1st.

 • Vancouver Halloween Parade – a fun family-friendly parade in downtown Vancouver.
-In 2019 the parade took place on Sunday, October 13th, which was the Thanksgiving weekend.
-This event was cancelled for 2021, as was the related Vancouver Halloween Expo.
-Neither event is happening in 2022 either.
+(Note: This event was CANCELLED for 2023, as was the related Vancouver Halloween Expo.
+It didn’t happen in 2024 either.)

-For more special events click Halloween Weekend or Halloween for Adults.
+For more special events, see our articles about the Halloween Weekend or Halloween for Adults.

 Halloween Weekend